buildpacks/spec/extensions/project-descriptor.md

       - [`io.buildpacks.env.build` (optional)](#iobuildpacksenvbuild-optional)
   - [Example](#example)

-## Schema Version API Version
+## Schema Version

-This document specifies Project Descriptor Schema API Version `0.2`.
+This document specifies Project Descriptor Schema Version `0.2`.

-The Schema API version format follows the form of the [Buildpack API Version](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpack-api-version):
+The Schema Version format follows the form of the [Buildpack API Version](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpack-api-version):

 * MUST be in form <major>.<minor> or <major>, where <major> is equivalent to <major>.0
 * When <major> is greater than 0 increments to <minor> SHALL exclusively indicate additive changes